ryeakle/rileyyeakle.com/_posts/2013-06-11-learning-programming.markdown

 ---

 Friends often ask me,
 >I want to learn how to program, how can I learn how to program?
 What should I do to start?

-The best answer is a question:

 ##What do you want to learn?
 Is your goal to learn how computers work?
 We're not talking about webapps and all that so called 'high level' nonsense.